Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 }
 ```

 This challenge has no startup leaks and no `send_flag`.
-The goal is the same as the sus-sequence challenges: overwrite `main()`'s return address with `win()` via tcache poisoning.
+The goal is the same as the sus-sequence challenges: overwrite `main()`'s return address with `win()` via TCACHE poisoning.
 The difference is that we have to obtain the leaks ourselves using the `echo` command.

 The `echo` command takes an index and an offset, and calls `execve("/bin/echo", argv, NULL)` where `argv[2] = ptr[idx] + offset`.
 This prints the bytes at that address as a string, giving us an arbitrary read within any allocation at any offset.